redkite-labs/redkitecms-docs/book/change-theme.rst

 .. image:: //bundles/alphalemonwebsite/media/change_theme/img_15.jpg

 The most important thing to notice is that, while this slot is repeated at page level,
-- this means that each page has its own content which differs from other pages -, it is not required to do this operation for each page, because the slot is the same for all pages.
+- this means that each page has its own content which differs from other pages -, this operation is made just one time for the whole pages of the website.

 I must import the stylesheets that renders the php code, so I open the **empty.html.twig** template and I add the following code: